-The containedFeatures attribute is an integer that describes the number of objects encapsulated within the ObjectSpace and thus, by extension within the parent NonNavigableSpace.
+The containedFeatures property is an integer that describes the number of objects encapsulated within the ObjectSpace and thus, by extension within the parent NonNavigableSpace.
 The objects in question can be represented in a different layer of the model and the link to the corresponding ObjectSpace can be made through an InterLayerConnection instance with a within or contains relationship.
 The description property is meant to provide any relevant information regarding the objects contained within the space in plain text.